 Certainly, with such high costs, sustainability is an extraordinarily difficult task for 21st CCLC programs across the nation.
 The location of program services generally had little, if any, services prior to the implementation of the 21st CCLC program, which often gives competitive applications an edge due to higher unmet needs and gaps in achievement.
 However, when a community is in such dire need for afterschool programming, yet has no resources and no support for such services, it is highly unlikely that this situation will significantly change in the short period of time during which 21st CCLC programming is provided.
-As such, when 21st CCLC funding ends, programs often find themselves is the same situation as before funding - with families unable to afford an afterschool program, communities unable to provide resources for such programming, local businesses with limited funding to support child programming, and agency budgets wholly unable to afford the high-quality and teacher-driven activities at the same level of operations.
+As such, when 21st CCLC funding ends, programs often find themselves is the same situation as before funding - with families unable to afford an afterschool programming, local businesses with limited funding to support child programming, and agency budgets wholly unable to afford the high-quality and teacher-driven activities at the same level of operations.

 In fact, the United States Government Accountability Office (GAO) issued findings against the US Department of Education for failing to provide effective technical assistance to states in addressing the challenges of helping 21st CCLC sub-grantees continue operating after federal funding ends (a requirement of the federal law).
 The GAO noted that 35 states reported centers often faced challenges in providing the same levels of services without 21st CCLC funding, and 20 states reported that sub-grantees often reduce the level of services or cease operations when 21st CCLC funding ends.
 Some states indicated that as few as 10 percent of 21st CCLC sites are able to maintain any level of services following the end of 21st CCLC funding.
-The difficulty in sustaining programs is largely due to the lack of available state and local funding, with school district budgets already strapped in providing mandated services, and Florida has very limited state funding directly explicitly to providing out-of-school programming.
+The difficulty in sustaining programs is largely due to the lack of available state and local funding, with school district budgets already strapped in providing out-of-school programming.